 Funguria, or candiduria, is a common nosocomial condition and may develop as early as the first 2 weeks of hospitalization.
 An indwelling urinary catheter is a known risk factor for funguria.
 Candida albicans is the most commonly isolated fungal species (40-65%) from the urine, and spontaneous resolution is relatively infrequent.
-Nonalbicans isolates include C. glabrata and C. tropicalis.
+Non-albicans isolates include C. glabrata and C. tropicalis.
 Non-pharmacologic measures, such as removing unnecessary antibiotics, and changing or removing the urinary catheter, are typically beneficial but generally inadequate without additional pharmacologic therapy.
 The most serious complication of untreated asymptomatic funguria is candidemia, which occurs in less than 10% of cases.
 Intravesical amphotericin B and oral fluconazole therapy are each effective in clearing funguria.
-Intravesical amphotericin B appears to act more rapidly, but the effect of systemic fluconazole therapy often persists longer than that of amphotericin B irrigation, and oral therapy is more convenient and less expensive.
+Intravesical amphotericin B appears to act more rapidly, but the effect of systemic fluconazole therapy is more convenient and less expensive.